taocpp/PEGTL/doc/Actions-and-States.md

    // Implement an apply() function that will be called by
    // the PEGTL every time tao::pegtl::any matches during
    // the parsing run.
-   template< typename Input >
+   template< typename ActionInput >
-   static void apply( const Input& in, std::string& out ) {
+   static void apply( const ActionInput& in, std::string& out ) {
       // Get the portion of the original input that the
       // rule matched this time as string and append it